-Iraqi parliament elects Kurdish politician Barham Salih president
+Iraq names new president and premier, ending deadlock

-SULAIMANIYA, Iraq (Reuters) - Iraq’s parliament elected veteran Kurdish politician Barham Salih president on Tuesday after months of political deadlock, with 219 of its 329 lawmakers voting for him.
+SULAIMANIYA, Iraq (Reuters) - Iraq’s parliament on Tuesday elected as president Kurdish politician Barham Salih, who immediately named Shi’ite Adel Abdul Mahdi prime minister-designate, ending months of deadlock after an inconclusive national election in May.

-“I promise to safeguard Iraq’s unity and safety,” Salih said as he was sworn in.

-Iraq’s presidency, traditionally occupied by a Kurd, is a largely ceremonial position but the vote is a key step toward forming a new government, which politicians have failed to do since an inconclusive national election in May.
+The presidency, traditionally occupied by a Kurd, is a largely ceremonial position but the vote is a key step toward forming a new government, which politicians have failed to do since the election.

-“Today is a remarkable day for Iraq.
-Democracy won,” said lawmaker Rebwar Taha of the Patriotic Union of Kurdistan, the party that nominated Salih.

-Under Iraq’s constitution, Salih has 15 days to invite the nominee of the largest parliamentary bloc to form a government.
-The prime minister-designate would have 30 days to form a cabinet and present it to parliament for approval.
+Under Iraq’s constitution, Salih had 15 days to invite the nominee of the largest parliamentary bloc to form a government but he chose to do so less than two hours after his election.

+Abdul Mahdi now has 30 days to form a cabinet and present it to parliament for approval.

 Since Saddam Hussein was toppled in a 2003 U.S.-led invasion, power has been shared among Iraq’s three largest ethnic-sectarian components.